Broly-1/Broly-1/README.md

 # Hi, I'm Muhammad Hassan

-I'm a Flutter developer focused on building real-world, production-ready applications that help automate tasks for businesses, tuition centers, and individuals.
+I'm a 2nd year CS student at FAST-NUCES lahore and a Flutter developer focused on building real-world, production-ready applications that help automate tasks for businesses, tuition centers, and individuals.
 I enjoy creating clean UIs, practical backend integrations, and apps that just work — whether for mobile, desktop, or web.

 ---